The 70 Weeks (Daniel 9)...continued from Daniel 8.

 2. Make an end to sins, make reconciliation for iniquity and bring in everlasting righteousness.
 Only Jesus' sacrifice and ministry could bring about these accomplishments.
-Jesus' ministry in the heavenly sanctuary, launched at the end of this 70 year time period, culminates in the "cleansing of the sanctuary" at the end of the 2300 years (Dan.
+Jesus' ministry in the heavenly sanctuary, launched near the end of this 70 year time period, culminates in the "cleansing of the sanctuary" at the end of the 2300 years (Dan.
 8:14).
 It is then that:

 (a) all sin is removed or blotted out,

-(b) reconciliation or atonement is achieved,
+(b) reconciliation or atonement is completed,

 (c) that which is right is proved right and declared right so that righteousness can reign forever.